 Ever since it opened, the Waikiki Prince Hotel has been one of Oahu’s most iconic and treasured sites.
 But there is more to this hotel than just a great view!

 How creepy is that?
 The hotel is still open for business if you’re looking for a spooky place to stay!
+It is another one of the top haunted places in Honolulu.

 7. The Pali Lookout on Oahu

 The Pali Lookout is the site of one of King Kamehameha I’s most iconic battles.
-The battle that ensured his reign over all Hawaii was so fierce it claimed hundreds of lives – many who were forced off the cliffs in their final moments as they tried to escape certain death from both sides.
+The battle that ensured his reign over all of Hawaii was so fierce it claimed hundreds of lives – many who were forced off the cliffs in their final moments as they tried to escape certain death from both sides.

 8. Kawaiaha’o Church and Graveyard on Oahu

 This Hawaiian church was constructed between 1836 and 1842 and was built with 14,000 thousand-pound slabs of coral rock.
-It has been rumored to be haunted by Hawaiian royalty, but it’s said that visitors have seen ghostly figures walking through its halls at night.
+It has been reportedly haunted by Hawaiian royalty, but it’s said that visitors have seen ghostly figures walking through its halls at night.

 9. Aloha Tower on Oahu